Anti-Microbial Coatings for Medical and Underwater Biofouling Applications (RFT-260)

 - Tethered QAS disrupts outer membranes, meaning the anti-microbial surface can kill microbes on contact, making attachment to surfaces (and eventual biofilm formation) less likely/rapid

-The technology includes a polysiloxane backbone that enables versatile attachment of QAS with multiple options for salts (e.g. bromides, chlorides, and iodides), as well as a unique approach to incorporate silver so as to maximize its availability.
+The technology includes a polysiloxane backbone that enables versatile attachment of QAS with multiple options for salts (e.g. bromides, chlorides, and iodides).

 Inquire about this technology >